stephentaul22/Investigating-COVID-19-Virus-Trends/README.md

 In this report, I answer the question:

 Which countries have had the highest number of positive cases per number of tests?

+\*This is a guided project, completed from the Data Analyst in R Career Path on DataQuest.io.